The Gospel in Romans: Key Bible Verses & Commentary

 The-Gospel-in-Romans.jpg

-Lord’s Library editors created this introductory guide to the Gospel in Romans to showcase how the Scriptures reveal salvation by grace through faith in Romans.
+Lord’s Library editors created this introductory guide to the Gospel in Romans to showcase how the Scriptures reveal salvation by grace through faith.

 The overarching theme of Romans is the righteousness of God revealed in the Gospel.
-Paul meticulously explains how all humanity, both Jew and Gentile, stands guilty before God due to sin (Romans 3:23).
-However, the epistle also heralds the Good News that God’s righteousness is available to all who believe in Jesus Christ (Romans 3:21-22).
-This revelation of God’s righteousness through faith apart from the law underscores the inclusivity and universality of the Gospel.
+Paul comprehensively explains how all humanity, both Jew and Gentile, stands guilty before God due to sin.
+However, the epistle also heralds the Good News that God’s righteousness is available to all who believe in Jesus Christ.
+See Romans 3:21-22: “But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference:”

 The Gospel